 Privacy

 Smart phones are all equipped with GPS capability for users to take advantage of location-based services (LBS).
-However, this gives rise to the privacy issue when mobile users provide the syetem with their private location information.
+However, this gives rise to the privacy issue when mobile users provide the system with their private location information.

 A reference solution could be a Cloud-based location intermediation service that collects the location information of a certain area instead of a specific users’ information.
 The tradeoff is the granularity of the information of certain area v.s. the users’ needs of the quality level of the location-based services.
 Thus mobile users’ privacy can be protected while the user can still use location-based service in a way that he is comfortable with.